-Students who are well qualified to do independent study are eligible to enroll in Independent Study courses.
+Students who are well qualified to do independent study are eligible to enroll in Independent Study (595) courses.
 Registration in an Independent Study course provides the opportunity for the student to carry out a planned learning activity under the direction of a faculty member.
-A description of the activity must be developed by the student and approved by the supervising faculty member and the appropriate department chair/head.
-A copy of the approved description must be on file in the department office prior to registration.
+A description of the activity must be developed by the student and approved by the supervising faculty member and the appropriate academic department chair/head.
+The student must complete an Independent Study Approval Form.
+The form must be provided to the Academic and Instructional Services Office prior to registration.